sherpa/sherpa/docs/developer/index.rst

 number of arrays are used when setting the independent axis: that is, a `~sherpa.data.Data1D` object uses `(x,)`, `~sherpa.data.Data1DInt` uses `(lo, hi)`, and `~sherpa.data.Data2D` uses `(x0, x1)`.
-Note that the arguement is expected to be a tuple, even in the `~sherpa.data.Data1D` case, and that the individual components are checked to ensure they have the same size.
+Note that the argument is expected to be a tuple, even in the `~sherpa.data.Data1D` case, and that the individual components are checked to ensure they have the same size.